-7.81 With regard to the Crime Prevention Officer's comments, I do not consider it is appropriate to impose a condition, as requested, relating to "Secured by Design".
-Many of the requirements are very detailed (e.g. standards of windows, doors and locks), elements which are not normally covered and enforced under the planning regulations.
+7.76 With regard to the Crime Prevention Officer's comments, as with the previous scheme, I do not consider it is appropriate to impose a condition, as requested, relating to "Secured by Design".
+Many of the requirements are very detailed (e.g. standards of windows, doors and locks), elements which are not normally covered and enforced under the planning regulations and it is recommended that this is brought to the attention of the applicant by adding an informative..
 Conditions are to be imposed requiring an external lighting scheme to be implemented and full details of cycle parking facilities to be submitted, partly for security purposes.